turrisxyz/whitehall/docs/search_setup_guide.md

 existing to the new index.
-There are two parts to this process, a `rummager_export.rb` script in whitehall which dumps the whitehall data to STDOUT, and a `bulk_load` script in rummager which accepts that data on STDIN and loads it into rummager.
+There are two parts to this process, a `rummager_export.rb` script in whitehall which dumps the whitehall data to STDOUT, and a `bulk_load` script in rummager which accepts that data on STDIN and loads it into search API.

 The `bulk_load` script also takes care of constructing the new offline index, locking the index for writes (so that index write workers queue up waiting for